adishatic/sqm-mc-woocommerce/README.txt

 - Your hosting environment must meet [WooCommerce's minimum requirements](https://docs.woocommerce.com/document/server-requirements), including PHP 7.0 or greater.
 - `WP_CRON` must be activated with your hosting provider to sync data.
 Please verify that it is enabled.
 - We recommend you use this plugin in a staging environment before installing it on production servers.
 To learn more about staging environments, [check out these related Wordpress plugins](https://wordpress.org/plugins/search.php?q=staging).
-- Mailchimp for WooCommerce syncs the customer’s first name, last name, email address, and orders.
+- SqualoMail for WooCommerce syncs the customer’s first name, last name, email address, and orders.
 - WooCommerce customers who haven't signed up for marketing emails will appear in the **Transactional** portion of your audience, and cannot be exported.

 ###Getting Started